FBoucher/Not-a-Dog-Workshop/Step1-Deploying-the-startupSolution.md

 1. Click on the App Service to open the webapp blade.
 1. Same principle here, options on the left details on the right.
 For now let's see what the website look like.
-   - In the top-right section of the blade you will find the URL ().
+   - In the top-right section of the blade you will find the URL, click on it to open the web page.
+     ![websiteURL][websiteURL]
+1. There it is!
+Very basic, but this is all we need for today's workshop.
+In the top menu click on **Images**.
+     ![website][website]

+> The first time you get to this page some images are loaded, it;s normal that it takes more time.

+The website display in a list all images available in our storage.
+The intension is to have only picture of dogs.
+As you can see there is a picure of a cat in the on our dog images folder.

+The goal of this workshop is to build an automatic solution that will discart all picture tha are not dogs.

+### Coming Next

+You hav now completed this part of the workshop.
+You can continue with Part 2: [Create an Cognitive Services](Part2-Create-an-Cognitive-Services.md)

 ## Learn more